freealise/freealise.github.io/README.md

-docs: get commentary out of program with liquid tags,
+docs: /assets/docs.js,
 replace # with h1-h6 for toc, brackets with bold / italic
-in order of not succession but execution, to wiki
+in order of not succession but execution; to wiki (?)